ivan-hc/AM/README.md

 ------------------------------------------------------------------------

 __________________________________________________________________________
-### How to list and query all the applications available on the database
+### List and query all the applications available on the database
 Options `-l` or `list` shows the whole list of apps available in this repository.

 Option `-q` or `query` shows search results from the list above.